 Today Machiavelli is known almost exclusively as a political thinker, but to his contemporaries he was also an expert on herbs and poisons.
 Though his medicinal writings no longer exist, Machiavelli is cited twice in 16th-century manuals as an expert on spider poison.
 Likely, he would have been extremely familiar with the early modern association between poison and women’s bodies.
-The stuff of popular legend as well as medical phenomenon, the idea of women’s poisonous bodies – sometimes killing a man after sex – peaked around the time that Machiavelli was writing in the 1500s.
+The stuff of popular legend as well as medical phenomena, the idea of women’s poisonous bodies – sometimes killing a man after sex – peaked around the time that Machiavelli was writing in the 1500s.
 Women’s association with poison permeated folklore as well as religious writings; Albertus Magnus, the Medieval saint and scientist, for example, recounts a small girl who was unaffected by her diet of spider venom (7.2.5).

 Machiavelli’s interest in poisons appears where one least expects it.
 His comedic play, La mandragola (c.
 1518), features a questionable mandrake potion that Lucrezia, the beautiful wife of an elderly and sterile lawyer, has to ingest to bear an heir.
 Little does she know that Callimaco, an unscrupulous Florentine student who is enamored with her, has concocted a plan: he will disguise himself as a doctor and convince Nicia, Lucrezia’s husband, that he has a mandrake potion that cures sterility.
 However, this miraculous drug has an unfortunate side-effect: after the woman ingests it, her body kills the first man she sleeps with.
 Nicia is desperate enough for an heir to agree to this ruse.
 What follows is an outlandish strategy, in which Lucrezia’s husband, priest, and mother agree to trick her into sleeping with Callimaco so that she might produce children.